 Michael Foster Recruiting

 Mike Foster played his first two years of high school at Washington High School of Information Technology in Milwaukee.
-He transferred to Phoenix-based Hillcrest Prep this past year for more exposure against top competition.
+He transferred to Phoenix-based Hillcrest Prep to finish is prep career for more exposure against top competition.
 Former NBA point guard Mike Bibby is Hillcrest’s head coach.

-The power forward is the ninth-ranked player in the 2021 recruiting class according to 247Sports.
-He sports scholarship offers from Georgia, Baylor, Florida State, Marquette, Kansas, Arizona State, and Texas A&M. 247Sports’ Crystal Ball has Foster leaning towards Tom Crean’s Georgia Bulldogs.
+The power forward is the 14th-ranked player in the 2021 basketball recruiting class according to 247Sports and the 12th-ranked player according to Rivals.com.
+He had scholarship offers from Georgia, Baylor, Florida State, Marquette, Kansas, Arizona State, Oklahoma State, and Texas A&M.

 UPDATE (June 2, 2020): Foster told Sports Illustrated that after considering reclassifying to the Class of 2020, he’ll remain at Hillcrest Prep and graduate with his 2021 class.